Find flights

 Jin Air classes and fare bundles

-Jin Air is a mostly all-economy airline that offers regular economy and extra-legroom economy seats.
-On a very few flights on the Boeing 737-900 model, you’ll find Jinibiz business class seats, and there’s a super-extra-legroom Jiniplus economy section on the Boeing 777 planes.
+Jin Air is a mostly all-economy airline that offers standard economy seats as well as several extra-legroom economy options (such as Jiniplus, Jinistretch, and Jiniexit) for an additional fee.
+On select Boeing 737 aircraft operating certain routes, you’ll find Jinibiz business class seats, and there’s a super-extra-legroom Jiniplus economy section within the all-economy cabin on the Boeing 777-200ER aircraft.
 If either of those is of interest to you, keep a careful eye out for the kind of plane your flight will use when you’re shopping.

 When booking, you’ll be offered three ticket types in economy: Super Low, Flex, and Jini.
 The only real difference between these comes with the fee for changes and cancellation, and the difference in price for the change fees themselves is so minimal that I’ve never found any real benefit to picking anything but Super Low.

-Once you’ve picked your ticket type, you can add more extras to take more baggage, speed through check-in and baggage claim, add seat selection and other perks.
+Once you’ve picked your ticket type, you can add more extras to take more baggage, speed through check-in and baggage claim, select seats and access other perks.

 Jin Air offers three bundle packages: Seat Package, Baggage Package and Lounge Package, increasing cost as you move up in that order.
 Do note that a few of these benefits are only available when flying from Seoul’s primary international airport at Incheon.